SpiceWire/davis-vantage-pro2-backend/README.md

 # Davis Vantage Pro2 Backend

-Backend interface for Davis Vantage Pro 2 weather station.
+Backend interface for Davis Vantage Pro2 weather station.

 This project allows owners of a Davis Vantage Pro 2 weather station to access, store, view and use weather data collected by the DavisVP2.
 It aligns with the technical specifications and protocols of the manufacturer's  [Serial Communication Reference Manual](https://support.davisinstruments.com/article/rbzgl0rh6k-vantage-pro-pro-2-and-vue-communications-reference-2-6-1-any-os).